 Bursitis is a painful and debilitating problem which involves tiny fluid-filled pads named bursae or bursa, hence the term, bursitis.

-These tiny bursae cushion the bones, muscles and tendons near joints.
-Bursitis is a condition which occurs when bursae get irritated and inflamed.
+These tiny bursae cushion the bones, muscles, and tendons near joints.
+Bursitis is a condition that occurs when bursae get irritated and inflamed.

 The signs and symptoms of bursitis include:

-Bursitis is commonly causes by repetitive movement of a joint or taking up positions which irritate the bursae at a particular joint.
+Bursitis is commonly caused by repetitive movement of a joint or taking up positions which irritate the bursae at a particular joint.

 Some examples of movements that irritate bursae include: